 Thirdly, a common narrative around antiperspirants seems to be that in blocking your sweat glands, you are preventing your body from detoxifying and getting rid of the bad.

-Again, after a little digging around, the conclusion on this was, well – inconclusive.
-Whilst many medical professionals stressed that our sweat glands do not offer a ‘detoxifying’ function (like the liver or kidneys, perhaps) and release only salt and water (rather than toxins), others were adamant that sweating was an important rite of passage when it came to our bodily nasties.
+Again, after a little digging around, the conclusion on this was, well – again inconclusive.
+Whilst many medical professionals stressed that our sweat glands do not offer a ‘detoxifying’ function (like the liver or kidneys, perhaps) and release only salt and water, others were adamant that sweating was an important rite of passage when it came to our bodily nasties.

 Again, the jury appears to be out on this one.
 However, having experienced the odd instance in which the lymph nodes under my armpits have suddenly become painful and swollen (often after using a new antiperspirant), it makes sense that I might have been trapping an accumulation of – well, something.

-As a result of my (Dr. Google) research and the above reasons, I ultimately decided to err on the side of caution when it came to my underarms and ditch the aluminium deodorants altogether.
+As a result of my (Dr. Google) research, I ultimately decided to err on the side of caution when it came to my underarms and ditch the aluminium deodorants altogether.

 Indeed, I was ready to let my sweat rivers flow and give Nuud deodorant a run for its money.